syncfusion-content/windowsforms-docs/WindowsForms/HubTile/FAQ/How-to-Freeze-HubTile-functionality-in-runtime.md

 ---
 layout: post
-title: How to Freeze HubTile functionality in runtime
+title: How to Freeze HubTile functionality in runtime | WindowsForms | Syncfusion
 description: How to Freeze HubTile functionality in runtime
 platform: WindowsForms
 control: HubTile